 We believe great people, great ideas, and great software will continue to make our world more intelligent.
 We believe that we can co-create solutions that make a huge difference for the way companies do business now and in the future.

 We are a dynamic group of skillful technology philosophers who embrace change and challenge the status quo.
 We are always curious and skilled at what we do.
 We aim to balance perfectionism with pragmatism in a conscionable way.
 We use lean thinking and innovative technology that allows us to make great software.

 We help you make the most of the latest technologies by challenging existing practices and provides tailored solutions that exceed your expectations and taps into new digital opportunities for your business.
-Our elegant solutions are made by using the best open source and cloud based technologies available.
+Our elegant solutions are made by using the best open source and cloud-based technologies available.

-We are located in Copenhagen, Denmark.
+Headnet is located in Copenhagen, Denmark.
 We speak Danish, English and some of us French, Polish, Swedish or Tamil.

 Not sure what technology can do, what to choose and how to execute technology projects fast and enable your organization or business with new technology?
-Then Headnet could be your preferred partner with 15 years of experience primary based within the Open Source domain combined with cloud services and new trends like artificial intelligence we could co-create your new system, product or service pumped with business value.
+Then Headnet could be your preferred partner with 15 years of experience primary within the Open Source domain combined with cloud services and new trends like artificial intelligence we could co-create your new system, product or service pumped with business value.

-When the IT system, service or product hits the end-user or customer we will stand by your side.
+When the IT system, service or product hits the end-user or customer, we will stand by your side.
 We have dedicated people that are ready to help you when you call or mail us.
 Our support functions have a customer rating at 9.6 out of 10.